cakephp/docs/en/appendices/3-0-migration-guide.rst

 * The mapping of mimetype ``text/plain`` to extension ``csv`` has been removed.
-  As a consequence :php:class:`Cake\\Controller\\Component\\RequestHandlerComponent` doesn't set extension to ``csv`` if ``Accept`` header contains mimetype ``text/plain`` which was a common annoyance when receiving jquery's xhr requests.
+  As a consequence :php:class:`Cake\\Controller\\Component\\RequestHandlerComponent` doesn't set extension to ``csv`` if ``Accept`` header contains mimetype ``text/plain`` which was a common annoyance when receiving a jQuery XHR request.

 Network\Session
 ===============